 We enter the races as we receive them from the tracks.
 The majority of the tracks upload their races and these are imported to the database within 2-3 days.
 The "Points Updated" date on the website does not mean that all of the races were included through that date.
 It only shows the last date that we posted new points on the website.

 In order to check to see which races have been posted in the current update, please take a look at the Online Racelist .
 If you do not see the race dates listed, it means we have not input them yet.
 If you do see the races posted and you still feel your points are off, please contact the Membership Department - [email protected]

 What does the asterisk (*) mean next to a rider's name under the District Points?

 The asterick (*) is to notify our riders that they are currently within range of the NAG standings.
-Before the year end rankings are finalized, we will remove the NAG 1-10 riders as they are ineligible for district rankings and awards.
+After the Grand National, we will remove the NAG 1-10 riders as they are ineligible for district rankings and awards.

 I think my points are wrong?

 Any rider with a point discrepancy may submit to the Sanction a detailed list of races and finishes earned.
 That list will be verified and returned to the rider.
 A rider must submit a list within 30 days after the point standings are posted on the website.
 Only the points for the past month will be checked.
 A rider may also review a points audit on the membership profile.
 Points become final 30 days after being published on the website.

 How do I go about changing one of my scores/points?
 Ex: I took 1st place, but the moto sheets have me listed as 2nd place.

 You will need to contact the track directly.
 If a change is required, the track will contact the membership department.